ruifontes/Dictionaries/readme.md

 ## Changes

+### Version 2022.10
+* Two more dictionaries, now totaling 70:
+	The dictionaries introduced are: Tetun - Portuguese and Ottoman - Turkish;
+* Some bug fixes.

 ### Version 22.06
 * Dictionaries are now 68
 * Introduced a new command (Control+Windows+F6) to use the default dictionary directly;